georust/geographiclib-rs/README.md

 This is a 1:1 port of the python implementation, which strictly resembles the C++ one, but it's more readable for me.

-Both the `inverse` and `direct` algorithms are implemented, but they seems to be 3 times slower than the rust bindings of the C implementation on my machine, but I think there is room for improvements.
+Both the `inverse` and `direct` algorithms are implemented, but they seem to be 3 times slower than the rust bindings of the C implementation on my machine, but I think there is room for improvements.

 # Try it